1939 Pittsburgh Panthers football team

 The 1939 Pittsburgh Panthers football team represented the University of Pittsburgh as an independent the 1939 college football season.
 Led by first-year head coach Charley Bowser, the Panthers compiled a record of 5–4.

+Pittsburgh was not ranked in the final AP poll, but it was ranked at No. 24 in the 1939 Williamson System ratings, and at No. 35 in the final Litkenhous Ratings for 1939.

 The team played home games at Pitt Stadium in Pittsburgh.

 Schedule

 Preseason

 Coach Sutherland attempted to give his assistants a raise, but his request was turned down by the athletic department.
 Harold Williams, Eddie Schultz, Mike Milligan and Alex Fox resigned.
 Williams and Milligan accepted coaching positions with the University of Florida.
 Eddie Schultz concentrated on his law practice and Alex Fox went into business full-time with the Lehigh Portland Cement Co.

-In February, the athletic department agreed that the University would be a non-participating member of the Western Conference (Big Ten) and be under the jurisdiction of their Commissioner, Major John L. Griffith.
+In February, the athletic department agreed that the university would be a non-participating member of the Western Conference (Big Ten) and be under the jurisdiction of their Commissioner, Major John L. Griffith.
 He would supposedly monitor the implementation of the Code Bowman and advise the athletic department of any problems.
 This was set up without any input from Coach Sutherland.

 In late February the athletic department posted the athletic eligibility list and most of the freshmen football players were no longer in school.

 By early March, Jock Sutherland and Chancellor Bowman could not come to an agreement about de-emphasizing the schedule to balance the loss of talent brought about by the stringent athletic code.
 On March 4, Sutherland sent a letter of resignation to the Chancellor and ended his coaching career at Pitt.
 Author Harry Scott wrote that Sutherland confided to one of his closest friends: "I would be there today–as far as I am concerned– coaching whatever material I had, regardless of the size or ability, provided–and this is important–(1) that I had been treated with just ordinary courtesy and decency in a spirit of friendly co-operation, (2) that the schedules had been adjusted to the quality of the material."